onkelhoy/web-components/themes/README.md

 #### Integration in Development and Third-party Use

-While the `@pap-it` dev server automatically handles the merging of the `base` theme with any custom theme during development, ensuring seamless fallbacks and a unified styling experience, this automation might not cover all use cases, especially when components venture beyond the ecosystem's immediate environment.
+While the `@papit` dev server automatically handles the merging of the `base` theme with any custom theme during development, ensuring seamless fallbacks and a unified styling experience, this automation might not cover all use cases, especially when components venture beyond the ecosystem's immediate environment.

-For projects where `@pap-it` components are incorporated as third-party elements, developers should explicitly include both the `base` and the custom theme.
+For projects where `@papit` components are incorporated as third-party elements, developers should explicitly include both the `base` and the custom theme.
 This inclusion ensures that components have access to a complete set of tokens, thus maintaining their designed appearance and functionality across different deployment contexts.

 ### Implementing Dual Theme Support